 - SmartPros is a leading provider of professional education and training, and features course titles covering subjects in the accounting, financial services, legal, engineering and information technology industries.
 Start with their “Cyber Terror and Cyber Risk: What You Need To Know” course, particularly for those in IT leadership positions.

 - CyberSecurity Training Track: This 14 course track was designed specifically to provide a starting point for both managers and developers to begin to develop the tools necessary to combat cybersecurity threats.
 The track moves a learner from basic to advanced knowledge of security vulnerabilities through various levels of courses.
-Download your complementary copy of the training track!
+Download your complimentary copy of the training track!

 National Cybersecurity Awareness month creates an opportunity to begin a dialogue within your company on the importance of secure data.
 Take some time this month to talk with your IT staff about their application security concerns and avoid giving your customers any unnecessary frights.